not-quite-vacation/blog/blog/content/post/ireland-3/index.md

 Our dinner at Tralee.
 ![yum](images/IMG_0808.jpg)

-After Tralee we headed north along the coast to Ballybunnion.
+After Tralee we headed north along the coast to Ballybunion.
 Too bad we had to skip Dingle, but we saw it from far away.
 Some local told us how can you not visit Dingle if you visit the Wild Atlantic Way…

 The BEACH!
 ![beach](images/IMG_0825.jpg)